w3c/wot-usecases/USE-CASES/oauth.md

 - In a home automation context, a device owner uses a third party software to interact with/orchestrate one or more devices
 - Similarly, in a smart farm, the device owner might delegate its authorization to third party services.
+- In a smart home scenario, Thing Description Directories might be deployed using this authorization mechanism.
+In particular, the list of the registered TDs might  require an explicit read authorization request to the device owner (i.e. an human who has bought the device and installed it).
 - ...

 The following diagram shows the steps of the protocol adapted to WoT idioms and entities.
 In this scenario, the WoT Consumer has read the Thing Description of a Remote Device and want to access one of its WoT Affordances protected with OAuth 2.0 code flow.